spiceai/data-components-contrib/dataprocessors/json/README.md

 ## More formats

-To extend Spice.ai to accept a new JSON format, fork this repo and create a folder in this directory.
+To extend the JsonProcessor to accept a new JSON format, fork this repo and create a folder in this directory.
 Implement this interface:

 ```golang
 type JsonFormat interface {